 Finally, if policymakers want to use the revenues generated by a tax increase for other purposes, that may have an additional economic effect of its own—but it does not erase the economic effect of how that revenue was raised in the first place.

-When it comes to tariffs, for example, nearly all the new tariffTariffs are taxes imposed by one country on goods or services imported from another country.
-Tariffs are trade barriers that raise prices and reduce available quantities of goods and services for US businesses and consumers. revenue raised under the Trump administration was used to bail out farmers and ag producers harmed by retaliatory tariffs.
+When it comes to tariffs, for example, nearly all the new tariffTariffs are taxes imposed by one country on goods imported from another country.
+Tariffs are trade barriers that raise prices, reduce available quantities of goods and services for US businesses and consumers, and create an economic burden on foreign exporters. revenue raised under the Trump administration was used to bail out farmers and ag producers harmed by retaliatory tariffs.
 We’ve also modeled the estimated effects of Trump’s new tariff and tax proposals and compared the trade-offs of each tax policy change for economic output.

 Estimating the economic effects of different types of taxes informs policymakers about the trade-offs of raising revenue in a given way.
 How that revenue is spent may have additional impacts.
 But mixing the impacts can misguide policymakers seeking efficient ways to raise revenue.